superfaceai/one-sdk/host/javascript/README.md

   - Currently the maps (integration glue) needs to be bundled with the worker at the build time
   - Future OneSDK will be fetching the maps at the runtime to enable dynamic healing and recovery

-- Integrations monitoring won't work
-  - Metrics are not yet send to Registry, so project dashboard will reamin empty.

 ### Cloudflare Workers specific

 - The compiled WASM OneSDK is hitting the 1MB limit of the Cloudflare workers free tier